Administrative Withdrawal and Academic Dismissal

 - If the leave was imposed during the course of an examination the student was unable to complete, the fee for the examination will be forfeited.

 - If the student is withdrawn, all fees paid prior to the commencement of the leave will be forfeited.

 - If the leave was imposed while the student was taking an Excelsior College course, the outcome of the investigation will determine if the course tuition will be forfeited, and resolve any other issues related to course completion.

 Examination and course takers not enrolled in Excelsior College who display behavior as defined above during an examination or course will not be permitted to take another course or examination until the incident has been investigated and resolved.

 The student will be notified in writing by the dean that he/she has been academically dismissed from the program.

 - The College will offer an opportunity to transfer to a different program within 60 days without charge.

 - After 60 days, the student is entitled to enroll in a different degree program and will be required to submit a new enrollment form and pay the current multi-source fee.

 Note: Students dismissed for failure to maintain good academic standing are not eligible to transfer to another program.
-Students may appeal for reenrollment after two years.
-Nursing students dismissed for failing the clinical performance in nursing examination, the focused clinical competencies assessment, a nursing theory requirement on the third attempt, earning a total of 6 D and/or F grades in the nursing theory series, or for failing to complete the nursing degree within the required time limit may appeal after five years.
-The appeal for reenrollment should be submitted to the dean of the appropriate school.
+Students may appeal for re-enrollment after 1 year.
+Nursing students dismissed for failing the clinical performance in nursing examination, the focused clinical competencies assessment, a nursing theory requirement on the third attempt, earning a total of 6 D and/or F grades in the nursing theory series, or for failing to complete the nursing degree within the required time limit may appeal after 5 years.
+The appeal for re-enrollment should be submitted to the dean of the appropriate school.
 See the Student Appeals Policy for further details.

 If an appeal for re-enrollment is granted, the student will be allowed to re-enroll into Excelsior College under the degree requirements in effect at the time of re-enrollment.